nkitanov/iaq_board/README.md

 **On top of that:**
 - [X] ***At least one OLED display to show the data (can have one more on the top of the MCU board)***
-- [X] ***three RGB wide angle LEDs with auto brightness control and two of them are showing different colors based on the value of particles and CO2.
+- [X] ***three RGB wide angle LEDs with auto brightness and two of them are showing different colors based on the value of particles and CO2.
 3rd LED can be used for something else.
 LEDs can be disabled.***
 - [X] ***auto night dimming of the displays and LEDs (can be disabled)***
 - [X] ***external button for selection of the data to show on the display***
 - [X] ***[firmware](https://en.wikipedia.org/wiki/Firmware) based on [ESPhome](https://esphome.io/), the device can be [directly added](https://esphome.io/components/api.html) in [Home Assistant](https://www.home-assistant.io/)***